siderolabs/talos/website/content/v1.9/reference/kernel.md

 cat config.yaml | zstd --compress --ultra -22 | base64 -w 0
 ```

+Please note that configuration from this argument is only loaded if the configuration hasn't been yet saved to `STATE` partition.

 #### `talos.platform`

 The platform name on which Talos will run.